Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Introduction

 The paper is organized as follows.
-In \Cref{sec:notation_fp}, we establish the notation, present the standard rounding model, and state bounds on the finite precision errors in basic vector and matrix operations.
+In \Cref{sec:notation_fp}, we establish notation, present the standard rounding model, and state bounds on the finite precision errors in basic vector and matrix operations.
 A mixed precision two-grid cycle is presented in \Cref{sec:tg} together with its finite precision error analysis.
 These results are generalized to a multigrid V-cycle in \Cref{sec:V-cycle}.
 In \Cref{sec:IC_smoothing}, we present a mixed precision smoothing routine based on IC factorization and derive a bound on the finite precision errors occurring in its application.
-The results on the effects of finite precision errors in V-cycle with IC smoothing are summarized in \Cref{sec:IC-V-cycle}.
-Basic scaling strategies that may help prevent overflow and underflow errors can be found in \Cref{sec:scaling}.
-Numerical experiments illustrating the results are presented in \Cref{sec:num-exp-simul,sec:num-exp-gingko}.
+The results on the effects of finite precision errors in a V-cycle with IC smoothing are summarized in \Cref{sec:IC-V-cycle}.
+Basic scaling strategies that may help prevent overflow and underflow errors are discussed in \Cref{sec:scaling}.
+Numerical experiments illustrating the results and performance gains are presented in \Cref{sec:num-exp-simul,sec:num-exp-gingko}.